chrisjamiecarter/food-journal/README.md

 - .NET 10 SDK.
 - An IDE (code editor) like Visual Studio 2022 or Visual Studio Code.
-- SQL Server (LocalDB, Express, or a containerized instance).
 - Node.js (for Tailwind CSS).
 - Docker (for SQL Server container).